vim-scripts/gvimt/doc/gvimt_README.txt

 gw 9/10/12 - Goes to normal mode first to make sure commands execute and don't just go into the file.
 Waits a bit when starting vim.
-Clears the command from the command line afterwards. gw 9/5/13 adds tv and ts modes to open groups on new tab gw 10/5/13 added tabsplit_wait_s to fix problem where opening many files would end up on more than one tab
+Clears the command from the command line afterwards. gw 9/5/13 adds tv and ts modes to open groups on new tab gw 10/5/13 added tabsplit_wait_s to fix problem where opening many files would end up on more than one tab gw 17/6/13 only look at tasks for this user session when checking if vim is already running

 gvimt.bat is a script for Windows to open new files in gvim in new tabs, splits or vertical splits.
 It starts gvim if it is not running already.